Online Medical Assistant Programs in Kentucky: Choosing a School

 Certifications and Continuing Education in Kentucky

 The Kentucky state government does not license medical assistants or define their scope of work.
-Most medical assistants in the state complete either clinical or clerical work.
-On the clerical side, medical assistants often keep a physician’s office up and running.
-They manage tasks like scheduling appointments, registering patients for appointments, billing, and working with insurance providers to process claims.
+Most medical assistants in the state perform clinical and/or clerical tasks as listed below:

 Salary and Career Outlook for Medical Assistants in Kentucky